mbr/claus-rs/README.md

 ## Higher-level: Conversations

-To avoid having to manage this kind of state manually, you can use the [`conversation::Conversation`] type:
+For conversation management, you can use the [`conversation::Conversation`] type:

 ```rust,no_run
 use klaus::{Api, conversation::Conversation};